How SC Johnson's Recycled Bottles Help Lift Up Families and Fight Ocean Plastic

 - Making 100% of our plastic packaging recyclable or reusable by 2025

 But no one company can solve the plastic pollution crisis alone.
 That’s why in 2018, we started partnering with Plastic Bank to build ethical recycling ecosystems while promoting sustainable packaging.

 Our partnership is tackling the plastic waste crisis and providing economic opportunity for people living in disadvantaged communities.
-Individuals collect ocean-bound plastic and exchange it for income and other goods.
+Individuals collect recovered coastal plastic and exchange it for income and other goods.
 The collected plastic is then recycled, creating a circular economy that benefits all.

 After an initial investment creating nine collection centers in Indonesia, we signed on in 2019 to a ground-breaking, three-year partnership to create over 500 plastic collection points across the globe.
 Our partnership has already stopped the equivalent of over 500 million plastic bottles from entering the ocean.